-MUS 654 (A,B) Vocal Diction (2 semesters, 1 credit hour) 2 credits MUS 657 Analytical Techniques II 3 credits MUS 658 Counterpoint in the Style of the 16th Century 3 credits MUS 659 Counterpoint in the Style of the 18th Century 3 credits MUS 660 Organ History and Literature I 2 credits MUS 661 Organ History and Literature II 2 credits MUS 680 Special Topics in Music 1-3 credits MUS 681 Topics in Church Music 1 credit (music and ethics, critical race theory in worship congregational research methodology, emerging technology, worship design, and others as identified.) p, MUS 701/702 Spiritual Formation for Ministry I or II 1 credit Total Electives 6 credits Total Overall 33 credits
+MUS 652 Music in Christian Worship 3 credits MUS 653 Music Theology 2 credits MUS 654 (A,B) Vocal Diction (2 semesters, 1 credit hour) 2 credits MUS 657 Analytical Techniques II 3 credits MUS 658 Counterpoint in the Style of the 16 th Century 3 credits MUS 659 Counterpoint in the Style of the 18 th Century 3 credits MUS 660 Organ History and Literature I 2 credits MUS 661 Organ History and Literature II 2 credits MUS 680 Special Topics in Music 1-3 credits MUS 681 Topics in Church Music 1 credit (Music and Ethics in the Church, Worship Music and Race, Congregational Music Research Methodology, Music and Race in the Church, Emerging Technology, Worship Design, Popular Music and American Christianity, and other topics as identified.)
+MUS 701/702 Spiritual Formation for Ministry I or II 1 credit Total Electives 6 credits Total Overall 33 credits

-^{} To qualify for the designation "with an emphasis in Church Music," students must complete six hours of elective study in church music.
+To qualify for the designation "with an emphasis in Church Music," students must complete six hours of elective study in church music.
 The church music courses are denoted by the asterisk ().